How to avoid exam stress: Strategies & tips

 Avoid using accusatory, overly-critical language like, “If you don’t work harder, you are going to fail”.
 Try approaching with questions to encourage your child to see the problem by themselves.
 “How is your revision going?”, “What are your tricky spots?”, “If you have 30 minutes to look at something today what do you think would make the most difference?” – these are all good questions to ask.

 Inevitably, there will be children disappointed with their exam results and it’s important for you to be supportive.
 Remind them that there are always options – whether your child gets great results or doesn’t do quite as well as they hoped, there are paths that can be taken either way.

 Sit with your child and discuss these options together.
 It could involve a different school/college/university, or it could be looking into the possibility of re-takes.
 Research is important at this stage, but remember there are always options!

 At times, if tension is building or your child is starting to feel the strain a little too much, the best thing to do can be to take a step away from the exam preparation for a while!
-Find something relaxing and enjoyable to do and completely forget about exam preparation.
+Find something relaxing and enjoyable to do and completely forget about test preparation.
+Whether that’s watching their favourite TV show together or kicking a ball around.
 However, if there is a timetable in place make sure that it is still possible to cover everything in time.

-At Explore Learning we offer great exam preparation courses, such as the 11 Plus and Entrance Exams courses.
+At Explore Learning we offer great exam tuition and preparation courses, such as the 11 Plus tuition and SATs tuition courses.
 Why not get in touch to see if we could help?